-When the police in New Jersey suspect you of drunk driving, they perform several sobriety tests to determine whethe there is probable cause to arrest you.
+When the police in New Jersey suspect you of drunk driving, they perform several standard field sobriety tests to determine whether there is probable cause to arrest you (and whether you are indeed intoxicated).
 One of them is the One Leg Stand (OLS) Test.
 This test is common in DUI stops, but can be failed for a number of reasons other than intoxication.

 In this test, you are instructed to stand with one foot approximately six inches off the ground and count aloud by thousands (i.e. One thousand-one, one thousand-two, etc.) until told to put your foot down.
 The officer times you for 30 seconds.
 During this time he looks for four indicators of impairment, including